Sew A Bright Summer Shift and Matching Espadrilles!

 After completing my trial pair, I was reminded, after I tried them on, that my right foot is smaller than my left.
 So when I cut the pieces for the second pair, I compensated for this.
 Also, I am an even size 8, and this pattern fits perfectly.
 If your shoe is a half size, using the Dritz kit, you would probably have to make adjustments by buying the larger size and simply sewing the espadrille fabric a quarter inch inside the sole rather than flush with the sole—easy enough!
 Additionally, the espadrilles will fit very tightly at first, but this is good as they will stretch with wear.
 I actually use a shoehorn to put them on—no problem.
 If your espadrilles are or become too loose, the Dritz kit provides directions on how to “retune” the fit to make it snug.

 All in all, believe it or not, both of these pairs of espadrilles are some of the most comfortable shoes I have ever worn!
 I never expected that—ever!
 It made all the work very worth it.
 I just won’t be volunteering to sew lots of pairs as Christmas gifts!
 LOL!

-If you really like the “matching look”, go for sewing a fun oversize handbag to match this ensemble.
-There are so many great bag patterns out there to choose from.
-For me, the dress and espadrilles were enough, and I am having fun wearing these and receiving compliments wherever I go!
-If you do decide to make a dress and espadrilles (and/or bag) with the Sea Kelp and Garibaldi print (or any of my other fabric designs), please do email me and send a photo so I can post it!
+If you really like the "matching look", go for sewing a fun oversized tote bag to match this ensemble.
+There are so many great bag patterns out there to choose from!
+For me, the dress and espadrilles were enough, and I am having so much fun wearing these and receiving compliments wherever I go!
+So, I hope you are inspired, and . . .